Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 analyze or debug the resulting `UPLC` code, as the structure and readability of the code are compromised, which can hinder examination.

+variables names in uplc function(adhocpattern- can be done smaller)

 ## Recommendation

 To improve the development experience, it would be beneficial to implement a